EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 * ``mass``: the atomic mass
 * ``typeB``, ``chargeB``, ``massB``: Additional type, charge and mass used for free energy perturbation

-The bonds directive lists pairs of atoms which are bonded
+The bonds directive lists pairs of atoms which are bonded:
 ```
 [ bonds ]
 ;  ai    aj funct            c0            c1            c2            c3
     1     2     1
     1     3     1
 ```
- The pairs directive lists LJ pairs of atoms by their atom number
+ The pairs directive lists LJ pairs of atoms by their atom number:
  ```
  [ pairs ]
 ;  ai    aj funct            c0            c1            c2            c3
     1     8     1
     1     9     1
  ```
- The angles directive lists triplets of 3 atoms for angle parameterisation
+ The angles directive lists triplets of 3 atoms for angle parameterisation:
  ```
  [ angles ]
 ;  ai    aj    ak funct            c0            c1            c2            c3
     2     1     3     1
     2     1     4     1
 ```
-The dihedreal
+The dihedreal angles for 4 atoms:
 ```
 [ dihedrals ]
 ;  ai    aj    ak    al funct            c0            c1            c2            c3            c4            c5
     2     1     5     6     9
     2     1     5     7     9
 ```

+These `func` numbers give the function type to be used for the interaction.
+This corresponds to interactions listed in the forcefield field ``.itp`` for different atom pair, triplets etc.

 The final lines of the file are:
 ```